q2-micom

 This will give you something like this:

-Merged with the database using ranks: genus
+Merging with the database using ranks: genus

 Each community model contains 10-42 taxa (average 26+-11).

 Building the community models will take a while, but this usually only needs to be done once for each sample.
 You can then run many growth simulations for a given sample using the existing model.
+You see a warning here that one sample does not match well to the database.
+This is usually a good point to choose a larger database.
+Here we will continue since we are close to 50% for that sample and this is meant as an example ;)

 Running a growth simulation